 Students must successfully complete the full Nursing and Health curriculum as noted in the plan of study.
-Specific courses are subject to the Two Attempt and Grade Improvement policies.
+Specific courses are subject to the Two Attempt policy.
 Under the Two-Attempt Policy each course taken at UT Arlington and/or any other approved institution may be attempted a maximum of two times to earn a passing grade.
 By the second attempt a grade of "C" or better must be earned.